Canon M5 vs Nikon P1000

 Concerning the storage of imaging data, both the M5 and the P1000 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M5 and Nikon Coolpix P1000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M5 and the P1000 are recent models that are part of the current product line-up.
-The P1000 replaced the earlier Nikon P900, while the M5 does not have a direct predecessor.
+The P1000 is a recent model that features in the current product line-up of Nikon.
+In contrast, the M5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M5 from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon M5 better than the Nikon P1000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.